fledge-iot/fledge/docs/91_version_history.rst

        - Improved performance of data browsing where large datasets have been acquired
        - Optimized statistics history collection
        - Optimized purge task
-       - The readings count shown on GUI and south page and corresponding API endpoints now shows total readings count and not what is currently buffered by FogLAMP.
+       - The readings count shown on GUI and south page and corresponding API endpoints now shows total readings count and not what is currently buffered by Fledge.
 So these counts don't reduce when purge task runs
        - Static data in the OMF plugin was not being correctly taken from the plugin configuration
        - Reduced the number of informational log messages being sent to the syslog